 - To change the set speed, roll the right scroll wheel up to increase, or down to decrease.
-For more information, see While Using Autopilot on page 102. - To cancel Autosteer, move the drive stalk upward or press the brake pedal.
-For more information, see Canceling Autopilot on page 101.
+For more information, see While Using Autopilot on page 108. - To cancel Autosteer, press the right scroll button or press the brake pedal.
+For more information, see Canceling Autopilot on page 107.